Sakarçäge

-Sakarçäge is a city and capital of Sakarçäge District, Mary Region, Turkmenistan.
+Sakarçäge, formerly known as Çetili, is a city and capital of Sakarçäge District, Mary Province, Turkmenistan.
+The city is located circa 15 km west of Mary, within Mary oasis.
+In 2022, it had a population of 11,891 people.

 Etymology

 Atanyyazow states that the name is related to the Sakar people, a minor Turkmen tribe.
 The word çäge means sand.
 The settlement was previously called Çetili (Chetili).